apache/nuttx/README.txt

     - Ubuntu/bash shell under Windows 10.
 This is a new option under Windows 10.
 See the section "Ubuntu Bash under Windows 10" below.
+      This is an improvement over Cygwin if your concern is compile time;
+      its build performance is comparable to native Linux.

     - NuttX can also be installed and built on a native Windows system, but with some potential tool-related issues (see the discussion "Native